FreeClimbAPI/ruby-sdk/docs/DefaultApi.md

   start_time: 'start_time_example', # String | Only show Calls that started at or after this time, given as YYYY-MM-DD hh:mm:ss.
   end_time: 'end_time_example', # String | Only show Calls that ended at or before this time, given as YYYY-MM- DD hh:mm:ss.
   parent_call_id: 'parent_call_id_example', # String | Only show Calls spawned by the call with this ID.
-  application_id: ['inner_example'] # Array<String> | Only show calls belonging to the given applicationId.
+  application_id: ['inner_example'], # Array<String> | Only show calls belonging to the given applicationId.
 This parameter can be repeated to return calls from multiple Applications.
+  risk_score_min: 56, # Integer | The minimum riskScore that should be included in the list.
+  risk_score_max: 56 # Integer | The maximum riskScore that should be included in the list.
 }

 begin